Massive Luxury Overdose

-Massive Luxury Overdose is the second studio album by the Swedish pop group Army of Lovers.
-The album was released in 1991, and the second version (called U.S. Edition) was released in 1992.
-The album contains the band's biggest hits, including "Obsession", and "Crucified", which was a #1 hit in 29 countries.
-The original version of this album also includes three songs from their first album Disco Extravaganza (1990), which aren't included in the U.S. edition."
+Massive Luxury Overdose is the second studio album by Swedish pop group Army of Lovers.
+It was originally released in 1991, and a reissue of the album with altered track listing was released in 1992.
+It contains the band's biggest hits, including "Obsession", and "Crucified".
+The original version of the album also includes three songs from their first album Disco Extravaganza (1990), which aren't included on the reissued version.

 Background

 When La Camilla left the band in 1991, she was replaced by Michaela Dornonville de la Cour.
-For the second release in 1992, the band recorded four new songs and released the album under the same name but with a new cover, introducing Michaela.
+For the second release in 1992, the band recorded four new songs and reissued the album with a new cover, introducing de la Cour.

 Army of Lovers made their first tour in March 1992 and at that time the album had already sold over 500,000 copies.
 The tour began in Sweden, at High Chaparral in Kulltorp, and after several Swedish cities the tour continued throughout Europe.